Charles W Hawthorne Biography | Oil Painting Reproductions

 1-8-1872 Lodi, USA - 11-29-1930 Provincetown, USABack to Artist IndexView Artists Paintings

-While studying abroad in the Netherlands as Chase's assistant, Hawthorne was influenced to start his own school of art.
-In addition to founding the Cape Cod School of Art, Charles W Hawthorne was also a founding member of the Provincetown Art Association established in 1914.
-The Cape Cod School of Art was the first outdoor summer school for figure painting and grew into one of the nation's leading art schools.
+While abroad working in the Netherlands as Chase's assistant, Chase influenced Hawthorne to start his own school of art when he returned to the States.
+Besides establishing the Cape Cod School of Art, Charles Webster Hawthorne was also a founding member of the Provincetown Art Association.
+The Cape Cod School of Art was the first outdoor summer school for live figure painting and portraiture and later became one of the nation's leading art schools.

 One of Charles W Hawthorne summer school art students who were enrolled in the Art Students League was the young Norman Rockwell, who would later become famous for painting small town Americana scenes.
 William H. Johnson also studied with Hawthorne and later got a grant from him.
 Hawthorne once said that the most influential artist in his career was William Merritt Chase.
 Both men were talented teachers and figurative painters who were drawn to rich color and the lusciousness of oil paint as a medium.

 Artists Influencing Charles W Hawthorne: Henry Siddons Mowbray, William Merritt Chase

 Painters Charles W Hawthorne Influenced: Norman Rockwell, William H. Johnson